Frequently Asked Questions regarding use of Arctic Ice™

 Q: How much Arctic Ice™ do I need?

 A: You should choose close to the same weight of Arctic Ice™ Alaskan Series as you would regular ice.
 Arctic Ice™ comes in 4 convenient sizes – Small (.75 lbs.), Medium (1.5 lbs.)
 Large (2.5 lbs) and XLarge (5 lbs.)
-The difference is Arctic Ice™ will last longer, leaves no wet mess, dishwasher safe and is re-usable for years!
+The difference is Arctic Ice™ will last longer, leaves no wet mess, is dishwasher safe, and is re-usable for years!

 Q: What if I want to keep something frozen?
 How much of the Tundra Series should I use?

-A: Keeping items frozen for an extended period depends on several of things.
+A: Keeping items frozen for an extended period of time depends on several factors.
 Make sure that you use the smallest insulated container needed to hold your cargo and the Tundra Series blocks.
 Use at least one block to cover the bottom of the container and one to cover the top of the frozen goods.
 The more blocks you use, the longer your frozen goods will stay frozen.
 You’ll also find that the less you open the container, the longer it will hold frozen temperatures.
 Remember, if your peeking, you’re not freezing!

 Q: Why won’t my Tundra Series Arctic Ice™ freeze in my freezer?